phyoethu100/file-system/README.md

 # File System

-ls, Lists the file in a directory
+ls - lists the file in a directory
-cp, Copies a file - source [dest]
-mv, Moves a file - source dest
+cp - copies a file - source to dest mv - moves a file - source to dest
-md, Make a new directory
+md - make a new directory
-rm, Removes a file or directory
+rm - removes a file or directory
-cp2l, Copies a file from the test file system to the linux file system
+cp2l - copies a file from the test file system to the linux file system
-cp2fs, Copies a file from the Linux file system to the test file system
+cp2fs - copies a file from the linux file system to the test file system
-cd, Changes directory
+cd - changes directory
-pwd,"Prints the working directory
+pwd - prints the working directory
-history, Prints out the history
+history - prints out the history
-help, "Prints out help
+help - prints out help
-exit, exits the shell and the program.
+exit - exits the shell and the program.